bactkinson/Plume_Detection_with_DBSCAN/README.md

 One could also extract these anomalies for further analysis (e.g., k-means, PCA, etc.).

 If you have any issues in implementing this method or have suggestions for improvement, I'd love to hear about it.
 Please raise it as an issue ticket in the repository.
-Alternatively, email Blake.W.Actkinson@rice.edu.
+Alternatively, email blakeactkinson@gmail.com.

 This work was created by Blake Actkinson with input from Robert Griffin at Rice University.